AddyPavar/CommunityCRM/CONTRIBUTING.md

 ## Slim MVC for New APIs and Pages

-For new APIs and pages, ChurchCRM follows the Slim MVC (Model-View-Controller) architecture.
+For new APIs and pages, CommunityCRM follows the Slim MVC (Model-View-Controller) architecture.
 Follow these guidelines when working on new functionalities:

 ## Adding Tests with Cypress